mwcproject/mwc-qt-wallet/DOC/cold_wallet.md

 Press 'Continue'

-3) After restart you shoudl see:
+3) After restart you should see:

     ![](cold_wallet_images/node_in_sync.png)